-- Braking in low traction conditions (rain, snow, etc.)
+- Braking in low traction conditions (rain, snow, etc.) •

-- Emergency lane change techniques
+- Emergency lane change techniques •

 - Vehicle dynamics training

 - Skid control recovery

-- ❖ To facilitate this one-day program, breakfast and lunch are provided on site.
+To facilitate this one-day program, breakfast and lunch are provided on site.
+Requirements:

-- ➤ In order to maximize training, class size is limited to 12 officers. - > Officers are required to check-in at the front security/information gate house.
+- > At least one department squad car, SUV, or Pick-up truck is required for every two officers (from the same department) and will be used in the training. - In order to maximize training, class size is limited to 12 officers. - > Officers are required to check-in at the front security/information gate house.